Cheez0id/Charity-Locator-Project-P1G7/README.md

 # Charity-Locator-Project-P1G7- "Food Foundation Finder"
+##This is a website/app that we built in less than a week after a month of class.##

 This is a group/collaborative project for Georgia Tech Full Stack Flex Bootcamp (Project 1)
 Contributors: Wes Clark, Benjamin Kim, Mary Prince, Emily Reese